AADmitriy/news_bot/README.md

 ### Please, be careful, if bot would have a lot of users it could possibly overload server causing some material loss to the site owner.
-### Created in educational purpose for real news bot better to use API
+### Created in educational purpose for creating real news bot better to use API